 In 2016, Dennis Fender passed away, but the family continues to push on his legacy through the business.

 We hope that you have enjoyed reading and learning about the hatchery and it’s history, and we look forward to seeing you visit us down on the farm.
 If the drive is a bit far for you, contact your county’s Soil and Water Conservation District to ask them about a bi-annual spring and fall fish sale, as we work in 44 of the 88 Ohio counties.
-We also do the occasional delivery and are more than happy to help accommodate you so that you can get all the help you need.

 The purpose of this website is not just for sales, where you can find aeration options, chemistry, and more, but also to help educate you with Steve’s variety of YouTube videos, show you the inside of the hatchery and our customers with their fish on the gallery page, and to give you up to date information on what to know for the season, how to prepare your pond and keep it healthy, and a load of other tips, tricks and information.
 If you have any questions, feel free to give us a call.
 Hatchery: 740-622-0681 Steve’s cell: 740-502-5454